 No. For NRIs the facility is available from January 2, 2017 to June 30, 2017 at five Reserve Bank offices at Mumbai, New Delhi, Chennai, Kolkata, and Nagpur.
 The limit of exchange for NRIs will be as per the relevant FEMA Regulations.

-7. What are the withdrawal limits for JDY account holders?
+9. What are the cash withdrawal limits for accounts?

-8. Does the limit of ₹ 24000 withdrawal apply to withdrawals from bank account of one bank from another bank?
+10. Does the cash withdrawal limit for a savings bank account apply to withdrawals from bank account of one bank from another bank?

-Yes, you can withdraw cash against withdrawal slip or cheque subject to a weekly limit of ₹ 24000/- (including withdrawals from ATMs and over the counter) from the bank accounts.
+Yes, you can withdraw cash against withdrawal slip or cheque subject to applicable cash withdrawal limit (including withdrawals from ATMs and over the counter) from the bank accounts

 You can use NEFT/RTGS/IMPS/Internet Banking/Mobile Banking or any other electronic/ non-cash mode of payment.
 In order to meet the transactional needs of the public through digital means, additional measures have been introduced by way of special dispensation for small merchants and enhancement in limits for semi-closed Prepaid Payment Instruments (PPIs).

-Farmers are allowed to draw upto ₹ 25000/- per week in cash from their loan (including Kisan Credit Card limit) or deposit accounts subject to their accounts being compliant with the extant KYC norms.
+Farmers are allowed to draw upto ₹ 25,000 per week in cash from their loan or deposit accounts subject to their accounts being compliant with the extant KYC norms.
 Effective February 20, 2017, the limits on cash withdrawals from the Savings Bank accounts will be enhanced to ₹ 50,000 per week (from the current limit of ₹ 24,000 per week); and

 Towards ensuring unhindered farming operations during the Rabi crop season, NABARD would be utilizing its own cash credit limits up to about ₹ 23,000 crore to enable the DCCBs to disburse the required crop loans to PACS and farmers.
 Banks with currency chests have been advised to ensure adequate cash supply to the DCCBs and RRBs.
 Adequate cash supply should also be ensured for rural branches of all commercial (including RRBs).
 Bank branches located in APMCs may also be given adequate cash to facilitate smooth procurement.